chubbyts/react-petstore/README.md

 ## Description

-This is a react frontend for the petstore skeleton.
+This is a reactjs frontend for the petstore skeleton.

 ## Scripts

 ### Compiles and hot-reloads for development
 ```
-npm start
+pnpm start
 ```

 ### Compiles and minifies for production
 ```
-npm run build
+pnpm build
 ```

 ### Run your unit tests
 ```
-npm test
+pnpm test
 ```

 ## Copyright